 Zwift has become so effective as a training tool that many professional riders use it to keep fit during the winter months or to recover from injury.
 Take Mathew Hayman for example, who used Zwift to win Paris-Roubaix in 2016 after breaking his arm six weeks before the race.
 Steve Cummings did a similar thing and secured both the 2017 British road and time-trial titles after a shoulder surgery prevented him from training outdoors.

 While many Zwifters merely free-ride to stay fit, others prefer using the app’s many built-in training programs.
-Zwift’s structured training plans use your FTP to calculate certain workout metrics to track improvement and progression.
+Zwift’s training plans use your FTP to calculate certain workout metrics to track improvement and progression.
 Furthermore, coach-prescribed workouts from TrainingPeaks can be imported into Zwift and completed using ERG mode, a setting that locks the resistance of the trainer at a set wattage for each interval.

 Racing has become massively popular on Zwift.
 Using the Companion app, riders can browse through and enter an array of different races, which are graded from A-D based on FTP in order to keep riders of equal ability together.